+Purpose

-Manayement Purpose The purpose of the Utilization Management (UM) Program is to promote effective, appropriate and efficient use of medical and behavioral health care resources for our Subscribers.
+The purpose of the Utilization Management (UM) Program is to promote effective, appropriate and efficient use of medical and behavioral health care resources for our subscribers.

 According to Minnesota statute, "Utilization review' means the evaluation of the necessity, appropriateness, and efficacy of the use of health care services, procedures, and facilities, by a person or entity other than the attending health care professional, for the purpose of determining the medical necessity of the service or admission."

-The UM program is a set of continuously improving processes, designed to both meet Subscribers' needs, as well as regulatory and accreditation requirements.
-The UM program includes processes for: • Identifying over and under utilization Identifying Subscribers with complex health issues that may benefit from case management • The collection and distribution of UM data Medical Management uses the UM program processes, procedures and criteria to review and coordinate Subscribers' benefits to enhance the efficiency, affordability and quality of care.
-Goals The UM program purpose of promoting effective, appropriate, and efficient use of health care resources is accomplished by adhering to the UM processes described in this program.
-The program goals are to: • Ensure objective and consistent utilization management decision-making • Ensure that Subscribers have access to appropriate and timely medical and behavioral health care across the provider network • Improve service and claims processes to provide optimal handling of pre-service authorization and post-service payment • Ensure timely resolution of identified problems • Continually build and maintain collaborative relationships with medical and behavioral health care providers
+The UM program is a set of continuously improving processes, designed to both meet subscribers' needs, as well as regulatory and accreditation requirements.
+The UM program includes processes for:

+- Monitoring and analyzing utilization trends - Identifying members with complex health issues that may benefit from case or disease management (health coaching) - Ensuring UM procedures provide effectiveness and compliance with federal and state laws and accreditation requirements.

+Care Management uses the UM program processes, procedures and criteria to review and coordinate subscribers' benefits to enhance the efficiency, affordability and quality of care.

+The UM program purpose of promoting effective, appropriate, and efficient use of health care resources is accomplished by adhering to the UM processes described in this program.
+The program goals are to:

+- Ensure objective and consistent utilization management decision-making - Ensure that subscribers have access to appropriate and timely medical and behavioral health care across the provider network - Improve service and claims processes to provide optimal handling of pre-service authorization and post-service payment - Ensure timely resolution of identified problems - Continually build and maintain collaborative relationships with medical and behavioral health care providers

+Goals
-Medical Management Medical and Behavioral Health Clinical Staff

-Medical Management medical and behavioral health clinical staff are responsible for the coordination of utilization management functions for eligible Subscribers.
+Care Management Medical and Behavioral Health Clinical Staff Care Management medical and behavioral health clinical staff are responsible for the coordination of utilization management functions for eligible subscribers.
 Clinical staff are required to maintain an active unrestricted health license in Minnesota.
-The Medical Management medical and behavioral health clinical staff are permitted to approve requested authorizations based on plan documents, policies, procedures, and established medical and behavioral health clinical criteria.
+The Care Management medical and behavioral health clinical staff are permitted to approve requested authorizations based on plan documents, policies, procedures, and established medical and behavioral health clinical criteria.
 Physicians or appropriately licensed peer reviewers make necessary medical necessity denials.